Written by our Founder & Head Instructor, Cherry Collins

 Cherry has an Intermediate Taijiquan Instructor's qualification awarded by her teacher, 3 Times China National Champion, Master Wang Hai Jun.
 Cherry also has a Chinese Duan Wei Qualification, awarded by the Chinese Wushu Association.

-Cherry continues to train in London with Master Wang and has attended his seminars, camps and training tours in China, Poland, France, Spain and ireland.
+Before Lockdown changed things, Cherry trained twice monthly in London with Master Wang and attended his seminars, camps and training tours in China, Poland, France, Spain and Ireland.

 Cherry is a member of the Tai Chi Union of Great Britain and holds full public liability insurance for her classes